 - You are comparing yourself with others

-Comparison is one of the many reasons why you worry about what others think.
+Comparison can be another one of the many reasons why you worry about what others think of you.
 No matter how well you are doing in life, there will always be someone whose life seems to be better than yours.
-Hence, comparing yourself with the people around you may make you feel like a failure or result in feelings of life dissatisfaction.
+Comparing yourself with these people may make you feel like a failure or result in feelings of life dissatisfaction.

 If these people who seem to have perfect lives are your age mates, friends, or colleagues, you may start to worry about what others think of you when they compare you to them.
 You could feel like your life is at a standstill while they are achieving their dreams.
 Seeing their progress may make you think you are behind on things and that everyone else views you the same way.